eoadefila/School_of_Banking_Excellence_Dataleum_Data_analytics_project/README.md

 * These performance were done by 6 segments, across 6 location with 5 products (stapler, notepad, biro, A4 paper and Biro).
 * The average sales price was the same across the state, but manufacrturing cost less in Lagos and cost most in Oyo.
 ![](slide_4.PNG)
-* Small Business had outstanding performace, with just 15.58% of the total manufacture in the industry turned it to great profit margin
+* Small Business had outstanding performace, with just 15.58% of the total manufacture cost in the industry in 2014, had an impressive profit margin
 * Government followed, with all the resources at her disposal to manufacture while Mid Market and Channel Partners performed woefuly: as their average manuafacturing price consumed the sales profit leading to poor profit margin.
 * The investors should invest through Small Business and Government.
 ![](slide_7.PNG)
 This slide looks indepth at every product performance across all segment, the product  to discontinue are staples, notepad and Markers; while A4 paper, Biro and pencil can be continued.
 ![](slide_5.PNG)
 * Across all the states, the segments kept their perfomence the same as shown in the previous slide: Small Business kept the  outstanding performace, total manufacture in the industry turned it to great profit margin,
-* followed by government who has all the resources at her disposal to manufacture while Mid Market and Channel Partners performed woefuly: as their average manuafacturing price consumed the sales profit leading to poor profit margin.
+* Followed by government who has all the resources at her disposal to manufacture while Mid Market and Channel Partners performed woefuly: as their average manuafacturing price consumed the sales profit leading to poor profit margin.
 ![](product_state.PNG)
-* Across all state, more resources were commited to the production of pproducts to be discontinue (stapler, markers, notepad).
+* Across all state, more resources were commited to the production of products to be discontinue (stapler, markers, notepad).
 * Fewer resources were commited to A4 paper, Biro and pencil: these are the product that had impressive performance.
 ![](slide_6.PNG)
 The product with fewer/greater manufacture yeild great/lesser profit margin because the average sales price is greater than the average manufacture (cost) profit.
 Revenue is driven by discount.